getzola/zola/docs/content/themes/linkita/index.md

 Pull requests are welcome on [Codeberg](https://codeberg.org/salif/linkita) and [Github](https://github.com/salif/linkita).
 Open *bug reports* and *feature requests* on [Codeberg](https://codeberg.org/salif/linkita/issues).

-If you want to add new translations or correct existing ones, please find another person who speaks the language to confirm your translations are good, by adding a comment or review on your pull request.

 ## Blogs using this theme